destel/rill/README.md

 To demonstrate batching, let's improve the previous example by using the API's bulk fetching capability.
-The **Batch** function transforms a stream of individual IDs into a stream of batches, enabling the use of `GetUsers` API to fetch multiple users in a single call instead of making individual `GetUser` requests.
+The **Batch** function transforms a stream of individual IDs into a stream of batches, enabling the use of `GetUsers` API to fetch multiple users in a single call, instead of making individual `GetUser` calls.